shashi/Reel.jl/README.md

 Pkg.add("Reel")
 ```

-You will need `ffmpeg` and `imagemagick` installed to use Reel.
+This package now relies on [FFMPEG.jl](https://github.com/JuliaIO/FFMPEG.jl).
+For versions lower than 1.2 you will need `ffmpeg` and `imagemagick` installed to use Reel.
 This package supersedes [ComposeVideo.jl](https://github.com/arnim/ComposeVideo.jl)

 ### Usage